Resume

 Select Lectures and Presentations

-• Museums Fighting Racism/Xenophobia panel presentation at the American Alliance of Museums’ 2020 Virtual Annual Meeting in on June 1, 2020.
+• Museums Fighting Racism/Xenophobia panel presentation at the American Alliance of Museums’ 2020 Virtual Annual Meeting on June 1, 2020.

 • Facilitator for the CEO Summit, Creating a Culture of Innovation in an Era of Rapid Disruption, at the American Alliance of Museums’ 2019 Annual Meeting in New Orleans, Louisiana on May 19, 2019.